Quick Answer: Can You Visit China Without a Visa in 2026?

 Josh Summers notes: "I've known at least three travelers who have been turned away at the Chinese airport because they didn't understand the rules and restrictions well enough.
 Don't let that be you!"

-Plan to visit Beijing AND Shanghai?
-Get an L visa.
-Only have a week and want to explore just one region?
-Use the 240-hour transit.
 For a full breakdown of the traditional visa process, read our complete China visa guide 2026.

 Sample 10-Day Itineraries